 This is a hard one.
 While the top layer of Hyper-Elastic Polymer is very supportive, we generally recommend heavy sleepers go with a bed that contains coils as their main support system.

 In general, coils are much more durable than support foams and also provide bi-directional support, meaning the coils compress but also provide some resistance against pressure.
 As such, these types of beds are just better equipped to handle all the extra force big folks exert on a bed night after night.

-As a result, we’d recommend big folks take a look at one of the New Purple mattresses, which contain individually pocketed coils.
-You can see the New Purple mattresses and check current pricing on Purple.com.
+As a result, we’d recommend big folks take a look at one of the coil Purple mattresses, which contain individually pocketed coils.
+You can see the coil Purple mattresses and check current pricing on Purple.com.